Get BibTeX from a DOI — fast.

 Quick examples

-QuickBib accepts common identifiers and links — DOIs, DOI URLs, arXiv IDs/URLs, and journal article URLs.
+QuickBib accepts common identifiers and links — DOIs, DOI URLs, arXiv IDs/URLs, journal article URLs as well as their titles.
 Below are examples of supported inputs and how you might use them programmatically.

 Input examples